 New York S corporations: Do not complete this form.
-Instead, include the shareholders' amounts of qualified property and eligible school taxes paid on Form CT-34-SH, New York S Corporation Shareholders' Information Schedule.
+Instead, include on Form CT-34-SH, New York S Corporation Shareholders' Information Schedule, the shareholders' amounts of the following: eligible taxes paid; total acres of qualified agricultural property; total acres of qualified agricultural property converted to nonqualified use; and the total acres of qualified conservation property.